 Cold water thawing works just as well but takes a lot of prep and effort.

 Thawing in the microwave is the best way to thaw steak fast, but the steak must be cooked immediately after to ensure no buildup of bacteria.
+This method can have negative effects on the texture of the steak.

 How Long Can Thawed Shrimp Stay in the Fridge?